pjvenda/ha-aws-billing/README.md

 ---

 The method I developed to implement simple key authentication to the API consisted of setting up a Lambda function and assigning it to an Authorizer within the HTTP API.
-You can go a step further and have IAM based authentication or Cognito.
+This is perhaps the simplest easiest to implement (also weakest) method whereby an arbitrary string is used as an API key required in an HTTP header.
+The API key is stored in an environment variable on the lambda function that performs the authentication.
+You can choose whatever to use as an API key - I chose a random string.

-A Lambda function which I named `billing-homeassistant-apikey` was created and the environment was set with the API key in a variable as per the code.
+A Lambda function which I named `billing-homeassistant-apikey` was created and the environment was set with the API key `API-KEY` in a variable as per the code.
 The code can be found here: [authorizer-apikey.py](/authorizer-apikey.py).
 This Lambda function does not need additional permissions.
 For testing, I temporarily created an external URL and tested with cURL as below:

-`curl -H 'x-api-key: <KEY>' https://<URL>/`
+`curl -H 'x-api-key: <API-KEY>' https://<URL>/`
 `curl -H 'x-api-key: bogus' https://<URL>/`

 If these 2 requests return success and failure, respectively, the lambda function is working correctly.
 The public URL can be disabled now since it will never be used.